 When counting with fingers, the Swiss use their thumb to indicate "1".

-The English band was inspired by the smoke on the waters of Lake Geneva after a casino burnt down in Montreux.
+The English band was inspired by the smoke on the waters of Lake Geneva after the Montreux casino burnt down in 1971.

 The artist lived there until his death in 1977.

-A Swiss company is the main supplier of the color shifting ink used in US dollar bills.
+A Swiss company is the main supplier of the color-shifting ink used in US dollar bills.

-The Swiss flag is supposed to be square - unless it is used by a ship on a lake or on the ocean.
+That's unless it is used by a ship on a lake or on the ocean.
 In this case, it needs to be rectangular.

 In 1891, Karl Elsener invented the Swiss Army knife after finding out that the army's knives were manufactured in Germany.
 He then set off to make a knife that was versatile and could be manufactured in Switzerland.

 The original Bond Girl was Swiss.

 In 1799, Napoleon's troops conquered the Austrian/Russian coalition during the Second Battle of Zürich.
-The wounded were treated in what is today the University Hospital Zürich.
+The wounded were treated in what is now the University Hospital Zürich.

-Smell-O-Vision was developed by a Swiss inventor, Dr. Hans Laube, the Swiss mastermind, odors of shoe polish or Swiss cheese were injected into motion pictures through the theater's ventilation system.
+Thanks to Dr. Hans Laube, the Swiss mastermind, odors of shoe polish or Swiss cheese were injected into motion pictures through the theater's ventilation system.
 (We made up the "Swiss cheese" part.)